syncapod/tart/README.md

 ### Dependencies

-This has only been tested on a Linux-based OS with Go version 1.17 and Dart 2.13
+This has only been build and tested on a Linux-based OS with Go version 1.17 and Dart 2.13 For specific versions please check out [pubspec.yaml](tart/pubspec.yaml) and [go.mod](protoc-gen-tart/go.mod)

+protoc-gen-tart
 * [Go](https://go.dev) \* required to compile protoc-gen-tart plugin
-  * [protobuf](https://google.golang.org/protobuf) \* used by the protoc plugin
+  * [protobuf](https://google.golang.org/protobuf) \* required by the protoc-gen-tart

+Tart
 * [Dart](https://dart.dev/)
   * [protobuf](https://pub.dev/packages/protobuf) \* required by your Dart project, but not the tart library
+  * [http](https://pub.dev/packages/http) \* required by your Dart project

 For more information on dependencies please refer to [tart/pubspec.yaml](tart/pubspec.yaml) and [protoc-gen-tart/go.mod](protoc-gen-tart/go.mod)